 Long Beach home prices are not only among the most expensive in New York, but Long Beach real estate also consistently ranks among the most expensive in America.

 Long Beach is a decidedly white-collar city, with fully 86.94% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Long Beach is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Long Beach who work in office and administrative support (11.98%), management occupations (11.73%) and sales jobs (11.73%).
+Overall, Long Beach is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Long Beach who work in office and administrative support (11.98%), sales jobs (11.73%), and management occupations (11.73%).

 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Long Beach, however, is that residents on average have to contend with a long commute, spending on average 36.69 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the city are by private automobile, Long Beach is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Long Beach area by reducing both traffic and air pollution.